 - Note that you will need a recording heart rate monitor with a chest strap.
 Wrist based HR monitors, will not provide accurate HR data.

 We advocate that you perform these two tests within the first month of training to get a picture of your personal aerobic response to different intensities.
 The first (and for mountaineers the most important) of these tests will pinpoint your Aerobic Threshold (AeT), which you reach at a rather low intensity.
 Aerobic Threshold can be determined by a number of different tests, each one discussed in the above linked article.
 The Aerobic Threshold test is the first workout you should do.

 Anaerobic Threshold is the second test, also explained in the above linked article (Anaerobic Threshold (AnT), is also often called Lactate Threshold).
 Your AnT sets the top of your Zone 3.
 (Z3)

 Aerobic Threshold Assessment

 Assessment of the aerobic system’s capacity for providing the needed energy can run from expensive laboratory tests to formulaic educated guess.
 The following article gives a detailed discussion of the common options for determining your Aerobic Threshold AeT.
 We’ve presented them from least to most expensive and discuss their pluses and minuses.

 - Individual response: Different people respond at different rates;

 - Total volume: The more aerobic training the better as long as it doesn’t interfere with recovery;

-- Avoiding high-intensity: Especially with athletes suffering from aerobic deficiency caused by to much HIIT training, it’s important to avoid high-intensity in the initial training period (8-12 weeks for most non-elite athletes.
+- Avoiding high-intensity: Especially with athletes suffering from aerobic deficiency often related to over-indulgence in HIIT training, it’s important to avoid high-intensity in the initial training period (8-12 weeks for most non-elite athletes).

 Defining the Heart Rate Zones